auca/com.121/Practice_Tasks/Practice_01.md

 2. Show how to create a directory for the third problem from the terminal.
 3. Create `03.c` with all the code.
 Show how to compile and run it with good input (type your full name).
-4. Run the program with bad input from `/srv/input.txt` and `/srv/input-2.txt`.
+4. Run the program with bad input from `/srv/input.txt`.
 Demonstrate what will happen.
 Explain the result.
 5. Create a similar Java program under the name `Greeter.java`.
 Run it with good input by typing your full name.
-6. Run the Java program with bad input from `/srv/input.txt` and `/srv/input-2.txt`.
+6. Run the Java program with bad input from `/srv/input.txt`.
 Explain the results.
+7. Run the `03` C program in GDB.
+Demonstrate the basic debugging commands.
-7. Disconnect from the server.
+8. Disconnect from the server.

 Here is the directory structure with the names of the files that you must use.